openwallet-foundation/tac/docs/governance/project-lifecycle.md

 * 2 TAC sponsors to champion the project and provide mentorship as needed
 * Development of a growth plan, to be done in conjunction with their project mentor(s) at the TAC.
+* Development of a project roadmap that provides differentiated features and capabilities and the timeframe for completion.
 * Document that it is being used successfully in production by at least two independent end users which, in the TAC’s judgment, are of adequate quality and scope.
 * Demonstrate a substantial ongoing flow of commits and merged contributions.
-* Demonstrate that the current level of community participation is sufficient to meet the goals outlined in the growth plan.
+* Demonstrate that the current level of community participation is sufficient to meet the goals outlined in the growth plan and roadmap.
 * Since these metrics can vary significantly depending on the type, scope and size of a project, the TAC has final judgment over the level of activity that is adequate to meet these criteria.
 * Receive a two-thirds supermajority vote of the TAC to move to Growth Stage.